usetech-llc/polkadot_api_dotnet/doc/demo_milestone1.md

 #### Node’s TLS certificate is verified during connection process

 Certificate validation happens in standard libraries for .NET, so we only test what happens if certificate file cannot be found.
-The unit test BadCertificate hides file 'ca-chain.cert.pem' that contains trusted root CA certificate making it impossible to verify node's TLS certificate.
-Look for the following output:
+The unit test BadCertificate hides file 'ca-chain.cert.pem' that contains trusted root CA certificate making it impossible to verify node's TLS certificate:

 ```
 $ dotnet test --filter BadCertificate
 ```

-Here is the code fragment from this unit test that demonstrates that it expect the library to throw a FileNotFoundException:
+Here is the code fragment from this unit test that demonstrates that it expects the library to throw a FileNotFoundException:
 ```
 Assert.Throws<FileNotFoundException>(() =>
 {